bikash007-gb/Gram/README.md

 }
 ```

 Lets see an example.
-Lets send a request with Postman:
+Lets send a request with `Postman`:

 ```json
 {